 Preact’s size and speed mean that it is generally most suited to light mobile web apps or web widgets/embed that React can be heavy for.
 It’s minimalist nature means Preact will generally be considered for smallish projects where performance is prioritised.

 Preact’s main weakness is a direct result of its primary strength as a much lighter, faster alternative to React.
 Its featherweight size inherently means it lacks the same range of features.

 One notable difference to React is that ‘this props’ and ‘this.state’ are passed straight to render () method.
 This can be destructed later.

 Based on the browser’s ‘addEventListener’, Preact doesn’t offer support for synthetic events.

 Preact’s base core doesn’t support PropType validation which means it needs to be imported from the ‘preact/compat’ module if you want to use it.

-Unit testing, which React uses the Enzyme testing utility developed by Airbnb for, is possible but requires some Webpack config and comes with limitations.
+Unit testing, for which React uses the Enzyme testing utility developed by Airbnb, is possible but requires some Webpack config and comes with limitations.